finalclass/construe/README.md

 ## Documentation

-`contrue` method basically does what Object.defineProperty / Object .defineProperties does.
+`construe` method basically does what Object.defineProperty / Object .defineProperties does.

 If we specify 2 arguments then Object.defineProperties method is called.